FurryCoders/FALocalRepo/README.md

 The `--verbose-report` options enables printing all the IDs and usernames of the entries fetched/added/modified by the program.
 The `--report-file` options allows saving a detailed download report in JSON format to `REPORT_FILE`.

+_Note_: userpages may be updated even if the text is the same if they contain user icons, as the URLs used in the HTML tags are temporary

+_Note_: watchlists updates check all watches, regardless of the `--stop` value because watchlist pages are sorted by name, not by watch date

 > ```
 > falocalrepo download update --stop 5
 > ```